software-students-spring2024/5-final-project-spring-2024-lazyllm5/README.md

 1. **User Interaction:** Through the web interface, users interact with forms and views to enter and manage data.
 2. **Data Processing:** The Flask backend processes this data, handling business logic and interacting with the MongoDB database.
 3. **Data Storage and Retrieval:** Transactions and user data are stored in MongoDB, which provides fast and reliable access to the data.
-4. **Reporting:** Aggregation queries are used to compile spending data into meaningful reports, which are rendered to the user through the Flask application.
+4. **Reporting:** Aggregation queries are used to compile spending data into meaningful reports, which are then rendered to the user through the Flask application.

 ## Contributors